mogenson/lua-macos-app/README.md

 There's one last important part to the way that Objective-C frameworks like AppKit work: delegates.
 If you want to receive events and notifications from a class, you need to create another class with some predefined methods and set it as the delegate for the first class.

-Here's how to make a button and use a delegate to get a callback every time the button is clicked:
+Here's how to make a button and use a delegate to get a callback every time the button is clicked.
+We'll use this for the Eval button of our app.

 ```lua
 local ButtonDelegateClass = objc.newClass("ButtonDelegate")